Skip to main content

 • Trigger type: Select CPU

-Leave the rest of the fields as their default values and click Next.
+Leave the rest of the fields as their default values and select Next.

 Application scaling yaml

-Head over to the Workloads section in the left-hand menu under Kubernetes resources.
-In the Filter by namespace drop down list, select dev.
+Head over to the Workloads section in the menu under Kubernetes resources.
+In the Filter by namespace drop-down list, select dev.
 You should see the contoso-air deployment is now running (or starting) 3 replicas.

 Now that the number of replicas has been increased, the VPA resource will be able to adjust the CPU and memory requests and limits for the pods in the deployment based on the actual resource utilization of the pods the next time it reconciles.